Cavinjuma/dynamitebuild/README.md

-Dynamite Building – Responsive Website
+Jenga Construction – Responsive construction Website

 A modern, responsive single-page website for a construction company, matching the provided UI screenshots and improving accessibility and interactions.